 This class discusses the emerging social network industry.
 We will analyze the largest social network today: Facebook (and other subsidiaries of Meta).
-Special emphasis will be put on consumer behavior on social media, how it has evolved and its implications for revenue models and competitive advantage in a context where a successful challenger has emerged and an entirely new paradigm, "the Metaverse" is believed to replace social networking.
+Special emphasis will be put on consumer behavior on social media and its implications for revenue models and competitive advantage in a context where a few successful challengers seem to emerge.